 B-Sense Quick Start

-Get from unpacked board to first live glucose reading with the fewest possible steps.
+Move the B-Sense Glucose Display from unpacked board to first live glucose reading with the fewest possible steps.

 Use this guide if you want the shortest practical path to a working B-Sense display.